adeslatt/methylseq/ZenodoFiles.md

 (zenodo) $ aws s3 cp s3://file-to-be-copied .
 ```

-## Upload the files
+## tar and pigz

-To ensure files are the smallest possible to ease in transfer - we will use [pigz](http://zlib.net/pigz/).
+We want to make the files small and tight.
+We will tar up loose files to ensure files are the smallest possible to ease in transfer - we will use [pigz](http://zlib.net/pigz/).
 Searching [Anaconda](https://anaconda.org/conda-forge/pigz), we find a `conda install`.
 Committed to managing our environments with `conda`, we use that.

 ```bash
 (zenodo) $ conda install -c conda-forge pigz
 ```
-To get all the files we like up on zenodo, we employ an unfortunate 2-hop process - `to be improved`.

 Here are the files we wish to transfer.
 Note they are not zipped, so we will use `pigz`